 The home team will provide the official scorekeeper, the operator for the scoreboard, two line judges, and will provide space for the visitor’s scorekeeper.
 Scoreboard operators, scorekeepers and line judges will be high school freshman or above for Varsity matches.
 7th and 8th grade players are encouraged to line judge for JV matches with the approval of both coaches.
 The home team shall be the official clock and book.
 NOTE: All teams that may be using a libero in a given contest must have a competent libero tracker available for that match.

-The Diocesan Sportsmanship Prayer will be a spoken at center court before both the JV and Varsity matches led by the home team.
+The Diocesan Sportsmanship Prayer will be prayed at center court before each match, led by the home team.

 Starting teams will line up at the back line and proceed to the net to shake hands before the first set of the match.
 Once the teams shake hands before the match, the 6 starting players stay on the court.
 The remainder of the team can take a seat on their respective benches.
 All players not on the court must remain seated during play.